Chiral cat code: Enhanced error correction induced by higher-order nonlinearities: Introduction

 Bosonic quantum codes (BQCs) offer a promising simplification of this complex challenge \cite{gottesman2001, mirrahimi2014,albert2018, cai2021, joshi2021, terhal2020, knill2000, michael2016}.
 Rather than storing information in the large Hilbert space of multiple physical qubits, BQCs achieve redundancy in the larger Hilbert spaces of a single bosonic oscillator.
 A key example are Schr\"odinger cat qubits that use coherent states of opposite phase as logical codewords, with photonic Sch\"odinger cats representing the logical $x$ states.
 When successfully operated, cat qubits are noise biased as they efficiently suppress bit-flip errors while still being susceptible to phase-flip ones \cite{gilles1994,cochrane1999, mirrahimi2014}.
 The size of the cat (i.e., the number of photons) is the key parameter determining the efficiency of the encoding.
 Larger cats are expected to exponentially reduce the rate of bit-flip errors at the price of a linear increase in the rate of phase flips.
 A possible strategy then relies on the preparation of sufficiently large and controlled cat states, almost immune to bit-flip errors and requiring only the correction of phase flips \cite{guillaud2019,guillaud2021,guillaud2022}.
-This task can be achieved using concatenated cats in a repetition code, significantly reducing the hardware footprint with respect to a surface code by requiring fewer physical qubits per logical qubit, as recently experimentally demonstrated \cite{Putterman2025}.
+This task can be achieved using concatenated cats in a repetition code.
+By requiring fewer physical qubits per logical qubit, this architecture is expected to significantly reduce the hardware footprint with respect to a surface code, as recently experimentally demonstrated \cite{Putterman2025}.
 More advanced error correction schemes have also been recently proposed \cite{Ruiz2025}.
 However, coupling multiple nonlinear elements can lead to an increase in dephasing noise, as discussed for instance in Ref.~\cite{Putterman2025}.

 In superconducting architectures operating cat states rely on an effective two-photon driving mechanism, together with two-photon dissipation (dissipative cat \cite{mirrahimi2014, leghtas2015, touzard2018, xu2022, goto2016}), Kerr nonlinearity (Kerr cat \cite{puri2017,puri2019, puri2020, grimm2020, frattini2022, Venkatraman2022}), or a combination of the two (hybrid cat \cite{gautier2022,ruiz2022,gravina2023criticalcat}) that stabilize the logical manifold spanned by coherent states.
 This task requires nonlinear and parametric processes.
 The former can be tailored by combining Josephson junctions, resulting in an anharmonic structure of the energy level of the resonator; within a first approximation, the potential of these nonlinear elements can be described as a photon-photon interaction term, known as Kerr nonlinearity.
 Parametric processes result from applying external drives to nonlinear elements.
 For example, two-photon pump and two-photon dissipation mechanisms can be generated by engineering a two-photon exchange between the memory, hosting the cat state, and a very dissipative mode (the buffer) \cite{leghtas2015,lescanne2020,Berdou2023}.